Spotting Etesian winds in solar imagery using moonglint

 'Blue Moon' as seen by MSG-3

-Blue Moon over the south American region, seen during the MGS-3 commissioning phase, consisting of five-minute rapid scans of the Earth and Moon.
+Blue Moon over the south American region, seen during the MGS-3 commissioning phase.